amadhaziq/jkmaina.github.io/Readme.md

 ## 🤖 About Me

 I'm James Karanja Maina, an AI expert and technical author specializing in practical AI agent development and enterprise AI solutions.
-Based in Kenya and working with Zavora Technologies Ltd, I bridge the gap between AI theory and real-world implementation through comprehensive books and hands-on code examples.
+Based in Kenya and founder of Zavora.ai, I bridge the gap between AI theory and real-world implementation through comprehensive books and hands-on code examples.

 ## 🚀 Visit My Website
 **[https://jkmaina.github.io](https://jkmaina.github.io)** - Your gateway to mastering AI development